renproject/swapperd/docs/src/source/index.html.md

 Swapperd installs itself as a system service.
 In the event of an unexpected shutdown, Swapperd automatically restarts, and on the first HTTP request, it resumes all pending atomic swaps.

 A `mnemonic` is generated during the installation process.
-Swapperd uses this `mnemonic`, with the `password` the user provides in a swap request, to generate it's Bitcoin and Ethereum private keys on-demand.
+Swapperd uses this `mnemonic`, with the `password` provided in the swap request, to generate it's Bitcoin and Ethereum private keys on-demand.

 <aside class="success">
 Swapperd never stores private keys to persistent storage.